AmrSaber/Skynet-OS-Simulator/README.md

 In our case the only possible task is writing a pre-defined text in a big box and the simulator provides control over the speed of the execution and the quantum of time given to each task (process).

 ## Technical Notes
-* The simulator is all web-based, meaning that it was written in HTML, Javascript and CSS, with the help of some some libraries like jQuery and Bootstrap (dependencies are included with the code in "assets" folder).
+* The simulator is all web-based, meaning that it was written in HTML, Javascript and CSS, with the help of some libraries like jQuery and Bootstrap (dependencies are included with the code in "assets" folder).

 * The OS doesn't have huge security (javascript, remember ?), but the level of the security is good enough for a consistent simulator to demonstarte its basic concepts.